akshaykhoje/Learning-Go/NOTES.md

 go run .
 ```

+## Key Differences between a package and a library:

+- A **package** is a single unit of code that can be imported and used.
+- A **library** is a collection of one or more packages providing reusable functionality.

+---

 `Packages in Go are a way to logically group your code.`
 - To do this, create a folder of the same name as the package (e.g. helper/ here for helper.go).
 Then explicitly import that package in the main package in order to use its contents.

 - The `go.mod` file that we initialized at the beginning is the import path for all our packages.
 - So to include the helper module in the main package, we have to mention `**booking-app/helper**` in the import section in the main package.
+> To enable dependency tracking for your code by creating a go.mod file, run the go mod init command, giving it the name of the module your code will be in.
+The name is the module's module path.
 - To use the validateUserInput function in the helper module, we only need to capitalize it as `**ValidateUserInput**`.
 This exports the function and makes it available for other modules in the package trying to import this module.
 - In the importing module, access this function as follows:
 ```